-2.9 The on-product labels can be used in English, French and Spanish, and translations are available.
+4.9 The on-product labels can be used in English, French and Spanish, and translations are available.

-2.10 Any public communication by Program label users shall be accurate and consistent with applicable law and requirements for SFI logo use.
-Program Participants and label users are encouraged to consult the U.S. Federal Trade Commission’s guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada’s Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws.
+Certified Organizations

-2.11 The on-product labels may be used on products, including shrink wrap and other product packaging, that have been produced by a primary or secondary producing facility, a publisher, a retailer, or a printer that has qualified for use of the appropriate on-product labels.
+4.10 The on-product labels may be used on products, including shrink wrap and other product packaging, that have been produced by a primary or secondary producing facility, a publisher, a retailer, or a printer that has qualified for use of the appropriate on-product labels.